rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ### Process Model

-This module is expected to be called from multiple process.
+This module is expected to be called from multiple processes.

 The requirement is to ensure that the module can handle concurrent calls effectively.
-The vendor needs to implement proper synchronization and scalability measures for robust performance.
+The vendor needs to implement proper synchronisation and scalability measures for robust performance.

 ### Memory Model